samiuljoy/ssg/Readme.md

-# ⚠ Update, December 2024: Account Migration to [github.com/samiulahmedjoy](https://github.com/samiulahmedjoy)
+# ⚠ Update, December 2024: New Repositories will now be uploaded to [github.com/samiulahmedjoy](https://github.com/samiulahmedjoy)

 # Here's a Video tutorial